benkeen/char-counter/README.md

 #### Features

-- By default this component is completely self-contained and creates its own textarea as well as the counter, but it can be mapped to an existing input field / textarea in your form just by passing its unique ID.
+- The "out the box" component (i.e. `<char-counter />`) is completely self-contained and creates its own textarea as well as the counter, but it can be mapped to an existing input field / textarea in your form just by passing its unique ID.
 - Has a maxChars option to prevent the user entering too many chars.
 - Translatable.
 You can customize the character counter label to whatever you want to read, which by default reads